What is the silica deposit geology in Malargüe, Mendoza?

 Detailed Explanation

-The 6 million ton indicated figure reflects boreholes, pit samples and mapped seam geometry.
-The 60+ million ton inferred figure extends across the broader mapped property.
+The 3.2 million ton cubicated block is the firm, lead figure: it reflects boreholes, pit samples and mapped seam geometry.
+At 180,000 t/year (15,000 t/month) Phase 1 throughput, that block alone supports about 18 years of mine life.
+The 60+ million ton inferred figure is exploration upside across the broader mapped property and is not a certified resource.
 SGS Minerals (Chile) performed attrition and granulometry testing specifically for hydraulic fracturing service; the report covers grain size distribution, fines generation under repeated handling, and conformance to standard 40/70 and 100-mesh cuts.

-Geographically, the deposit is approximately 30 km from Añelo along the existing road network, within trucking distance of the productive North Zone of Vaca Muerta.
+Geographically, the deposit is approximately 35 km from the Vaca Muerta wellhead along the existing road network, within trucking distance of the productive North Zone.
 Site access requires crossing the Rio Colorado; a hydraulic study has been completed, evaluating three bridge load ratings (34.5 T, 60 T and 90 T) to support the eventual sustained-haul truck programme at full 15,000 t/month capacity.

 Comparative Context